 And then she spoke.

 I swallowed grimly in acknowledgment.
 But I didn’t know.
 As much as I thought I knew about her, about all of them, I didn’t.
 I didn’t know anything at all.
 And I wanted to scream out and curse humanity then, take up to a hillside and flog myself like I was John in a Brave New World.
-I guess I was, seeing firsthand how superficial, so secondary most of our struggles were in comparison to hers.
-I tried to choke them away, but, long saved, their surplus was bursting.
-I was starting to cry.
+I guess I was, seeing firsthand how superficial, how secondary most of our struggles were in comparison to hers.
+I tried to choke away the tears, but, long saved, their surplus was bursting.
+I started to cry.

 “It’s,” I sobbed, “it’s just not fair sometimes.”